ZTzTopia/GTProxy/lib/libressl/README.md

 * LibreSSL::SSL
 * LibreSSL::TLS

-If you for example want to use the LibreSSL TLS library in your test program, include it like so (SSL and Crypto are required by TLS and included automatically too):
+If you for example want to use the LibreSSL TLS library in your test program, include it like so (SSL and Cryto are required by TLS and included automatically too):

 ```cmake
 target_link_libraries(test LibreSSL::TLS)